motion/orbit/projects/blog/src/pages/update-one/index.md

   </img>
 </div>

 Today, Orbit realizes this strategy.
-It runs, syncs, searches -- does everything -- completely private to your computer.
-We still need to finish some of the team sync features, but we have a guarantee: we'll never handle your data outside your computer.
+It runs, syncs, searches -- does everything -- privately on your computer.
+We still need to finish some of the team-level syncing, but we have our guarantee in place: we'll never handle your data outside your computer.
 You can even firewall Orbit just to be safe.

 ### The Features

-For now Orbit is a lot like Spotlight with a Home.
-The Home shows recent activity, a directory of people, and the apps you've installed.
+For now Orbit is a lot like Spotlight, with a Home.
+The Home shows recent activity, people, and apps you've installed.

 Orbit will grow to become more akin to a knowledge assistant.
-It will get better at understanding natural english, sorting for staleness, augmenting you as you work, and summarizing large amounts of noisy data into more useful views.
-It will also become a lot more contextually aware, which I'll explain in the Context section.
+It will get better at understanding english queries, sorting staleness, augmenting as you work, and summarizing noisy data.
+It will also become more contextually aware, which I explain a bit more in the Context section.

 <div style="width: 361px; border-radius: 20px; overflow: hidden; position: absolute; right: -400px;">
   <img alt="Orbit Home" src="./nlp.jpg" />